 ORIGINS OF SFJ

-In the spring of 2021, Students for Justice enrolled 38 interns to work on getting out the vote for the special election in Ohio Congressional District 11, and for fall 2021 our 38 interns are focusing on getting out the vote for the state-wide election in Virginia.
+In the spring of 2021, Students for Justice enrolled 40 interns to work on getting out the vote for the special election in Ohio Congressional District 11, and in the fall of 2021, 40 interns worked to get out the vote for the state-wide election in Virginia.

-We are committed to continuing to strengthen and extend Students for Justice in the coming years with the goal of training an expanding cohort of young people to become the leaders of the fight for voting rights.
+We are committed to growing Students for Justice in the coming years with the goal of training an expanding cohort of young people to become the leaders of the fight for voting rights.
 It is our mission to empower our youth to strengthen our democracy.

 MEET THE CO-FOUNDERS

 Claire Ullman is a political scientist who taught until recently at Barnard College and Columbia's School of International and Public Affairs.
 She holds a Ph.D. in political science from Columbia University and a BA from Harvard University.
 Before she went to graduate school, Claire helped found an emergency shelter for homeless women and children in Seattle as a VISTA volunteer and then stayed on as its development officer and then its Assistant Director.
 She served on the board of the Grand Street Settlement in New York City from 1995 to 2008.
 Finally, and perhaps most relevant to her current job as Co-Director of Students for Justice, Claire is the parent of three recent college graduates.